 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As more fully described in Note A, the Company has incurred significant losses and needs to extend the maturity dates of its lines of credit to meet its obligations and sustain its operations.
+As more fully described in Note A, the Company has incurred significant losses and needs to extend the maturity dates of its lines of credit and sustain its operations.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note A. The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Management's plans in regards to these matters are also described in Note A. The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.